riodel27/riodel27/README.md

 👯 I’m looking to collaborate on a fun project

-🤔 I’m looking for help with Haskell and Python
+🤔 I’m looking for help with Rust Programming and Python

 💬 Ask me about anything...